 Given the complex and rapidly evolving situation, we encourage you to visit the Centers for Disease Control (CDC), Virginia Department of Health (VDH), and City of Alexandria Health Department for the most detailed and up to date information on COVID-19.
 Please bookmark this page.
 We will update this page with information about COVID-19 as it relates to Potomac Crescent Waldorf School.

-Due to the current order by Virginia Governor Northam, our school will remain closed through the end of the academic school year.
-However, teachers and school administrators are available to current and prospective families.
-If you would like to contact a member of our staff, please use the following emails addresses:
+Our school plans to reopen on September 8, 2020.
+Teachers and school administrators are available for questions from current and prospective families.
+If you would like to contact a member of our staff, please use the following email addresses: